jbxamora/SPICE/README.md

 # SPICE

 SPICE is a MERN stack recipe blog application that allows users to create, read, update, and delete recipes.
-The acronym SPICE stands for "Simple Platform for Interesting Culinary Experiences", and the application is designed to provide an easy-to-use platform for users to share and discover new recipes.
+The acronym SPICE stands for "Submit, Personalize, Improve, Create, Enjoy", and the application is designed to provide an easy-to-use platform for users to share and discover new recipes.

 ## Requirements